Looking for information but not sure where to start?

 The cost of this assessment is $5690.
 This cost, or a portion of it, may be covered by employee benefits or private insurance plans.

 For more information about our Signature Assessment with French components, please contact us at info@possibilitiesclinic.com or call 1-833-482-5558.
-You can also get started right away by completing our Child and Adolescent Intake Form or our Adult Intake Form.
+You can also get started right away by completing our Intake Form.
 A doctor’s referral is also required since a physician is involved in the assessment.

 Once the doctor’s referral is received, and the Intake Form has been completed, our Care Coordinator will get back to you with booking options.